4 Min Read

 It would be easy to assume that it's men who are too quiet and women who talk more than necessary, but that's not always the case.
 Sometimes these stereotypes are reversed.

 We all can agree that too much of an imbalance between partners as to who does the talking is going to be a problem.
 Yet there is a place for silence among good communication skills.
-To begin to understand how, take a look at this Google+ post I wrote (Click the Read More button after the first 2 lines to see the full post).
+To begin to understand how, take a look at this social media post I wrote.

 A well-known statistic is that 93% of communication is non-verbal.
 There's some dispute among experts as to the accuracy of that exact number.
 However, there is no dispute among researchers and communication experts that the majority of communication takes place in other forms than the words we speak.

 Considering this fact, it begins to make some sense as to how silence could be a good communication skill, particularly since it's true that so much of our communication is non-verbal.

 Here are a few other reasons why silence is good for communication:

 - More than a few of us 'have to have' the last word or 'win' the conversation.
 This is a big problem in the communication between many couples.
 Silence is one way to stop ourselves from feeding this bad habit.